mozilla/addon-sdk/packages/addon-kit/docs/windows.md

 <api name="tabs">
 @property {TabList}
-An instance of [TabList](#module/addon-kit/tabs) representing live list of all the open tabs for this window.
+An instance of [TabList](#module/addon-kit/tabs) representing the live list of all the open tabs for this window.
 This property is read-only.
 </api>